 There are now seven resorts at Universal Orlando.
 All Universal Hotel guests benefit from being close to the theme parks, free internal transportation, and early access to a park for 1 hour each morning before regular guests.
 Loews manage all Universal Orlando Hotels.

-Universal Resorts are in price brackets with the top 3 Premier Hotels having a complimentary Express Pass included.
+Universal Resorts are in price brackets, with the top 3 Premier Hotels having a complimentary Express Pass included.
 Your Express Pass is valid on both your arrival & departure dates.
-Guests should price up Express Pass carefully as often it is cheaper to stay in a Premier Hotel than buy Express Pass.
+Guests should price up Express Pass carefully as staying in a Premier Hotel is often cheaper than buying it.

 Visit our Guide to Universal Orlando Resort Hotels to learn about each hotel.

 Universal Orlando has a good mix of Table Service, Quick Service, and Cart locations.
 However, guests who have visited Walt Disney World might be disappointed in the number of options available.

 Universal Orlando’s dining options have improved in recent years, but they are behind the high standard Disney set.
 The best restaurants are inside the Universal Orlando Resorts.
 Both Universal Studios & Islands of Adventure have two table service restaurants, which are very popular.